 Some foods reduce iron absorption.
-For example, commercial black or pekoe teas contain substances that bind to iron so it cannot be used by the body.
+For example, commercial black or pekoe teas contain substances that bind to dietary iron so it cannot be used by the body.

 LOW IRON LEVELS

 The human body stores some iron to replace any that is lost.
 However, low iron levels over a long period of time can lead to iron deficiency anemia.
 Symptoms include lack of energy, shortness of breath, headache, irritability, dizziness, or weight loss.
-For more details on this condition see iron deficiency anemia.
+Physical signs of iron deficiency are a pale tongue and spoon-shaped nails.